 You can also move a job to the background by pressing Ctrl+Z on your keyboard.
-The ^Z in this screenshot indicates that Ctrl+Z was pressed and the test.sh script has been moved into the background.
+The ^Z in this screenshot indicates that we pressed Ctrl+Z and the test.sh script moved into the background.

 You can see test.sh continuing to run in the background by issuing a ps command.